Andy Ibáñez Player Props: Tigers vs. Twins

-The Detroit Tigers, including Andy Ibanez (.414 on-base percentage in past 10 games, 160 points above season-long percentage), battle starter Sonny Gray and the Minnesota Twins at Target Field, Thursday at 7:10 PM ET.
+The Detroit Tigers, including Andy Ibanez (.448 on-base percentage in past 10 games, 186 points above season-long percentage), take on starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Braves.
+He had a hitless showing in his previous game (0-for-2) against the Twins.

 Andy Ibáñez Game Info & Props vs. the Twins